2014 St. Louis Rams season: Week 7: vs. Seattle Seahawks

-Hoping to rebound from the heartbreaking Monday Night loss at home, the Rams face the defending Super Bowl champion Seahawks.
-Highlighted by a series of fake punts and long returns, the Rams managed to squeeze past the Super Bowl champions, 28-26.
+Hoping to rebound from the heartbreaking Monday Night loss at home, the Rams managed to squeeze past the defending Super Bowl champions, 28–26.
+A pair of special teams plays keyed the victory for St. Louis.
+Midway through the second quarter, return man Tavon Austin fell down to his left as Seattle defenders converged on him, meanwhile Stedman Bailey actually fielded the punt at the St. Louis 10 then was off for a 90-yard touchdown return down the right sideline by the time the Seahawks realized they had been fooled.
+Bailey was named NFC Special Teams Player of the Week.
+Late in the game, the Rams faced fourth-and-3 from their own 18-yard line when punter Johnny Hekker connected with Benny Cunningham for an 18-yard gain and a first down that ultimately helped the Rams to maintain possession and run out the clock.

 Week 8: at Kansas City Chiefs

 The Rams travel to Kansas City to face their in-state rival and the first of four AFC West opponents of the season, the Chiefs.
 Things would get ugly for the Rams as more injuries continue to pile up as both offensive lineman Jake Long and wide receiver Brian Quick suffered season-ending knee and shoulder injuries, respectively.
-With the loss, the Rams are 0-1 against AFC West opponents.
+With the loss, the Rams are 0–1 against AFC West opponents.

 Week 9: at San Francisco 49ers

-In the last seconds of the fourth quarter, Rams linebacker James Laurinaitis scooped a fumble from 49ers' quarterback Colin Kaepernick, who attempted to dive into the endzone for a game-winning touchdown, to give the Rams a 13-10 victory.
+In the last seconds of the fourth quarter, Rams linebacker James Laurinaitis scooped a fumble from 49ers' quarterback Colin Kaepernick, who attempted to dive into the endzone for a game-winning touchdown, to give the Rams a 13–10 victory.
 The defense, for the most part, sacked Kaepernick eight times.

 Week 10: at Arizona Cardinals

 Week 11: vs. Denver Broncos

 The Rams meet the Broncos at home for the first time since their home opener in 2006.
-The Rams won 18-10.
+The Rams won 18–10.

-The injury-riddled Denver Broncos (7-2) travel to St. Louis, looking to extend their lead in the AFC West, but it was too late as the Rams defense harassed Peyton Manning and the Broncos offense all day long.
+The injury-riddled Denver Broncos (7–2) travel to St. Louis, looking to extend their lead in the AFC West, but it was too late as the Rams defense harassed Peyton Manning and the Broncos offense all day long.
 Rams' quarterback Shaun Hill returned from injury and took over for Austin Davis, who started only a few games.
 Among the game's highlights was Rams safety Rodney McLeod taking a hit on Broncos' wide receiver Emmanuel Sanders, forcing Sanders to leave the game with a concussion.
 Officials later confirmed that the McLeod hit on Sanders was not illegal.
-The Rams won 22-7 and are tied one game apiece against all AFC West opponents.
+Rams kicker Greg Zuerlein converted five field goals (22, 29, 37, 53, 55) and was named NFC Special Teams Player of the Week.